alchemyplatform/blockexplorer/README.md

   * accounts
   * and many other things

-[Etherscan](https://etherscan.io/) is a good example of an Ethereum blockexporer.
-You can take inspiration from Etherscan as you build your own.
+[Etherscan](https://etherscan.io/) is a good example of an Ethereum blockexplorer.
+Check it out to get familiar with how blockexplorers generally work.

+This particular project is very much open-ended.
+We'll add some challenges here to get your imagination going, but use Etherscan as a guide for features you might consider building in your project.

+## Getting Started

+Clone this project to pull down some basic starter code.

+After that cd into the base directory of the project and run `npm install` to download all the project dependencies.

-In this repo we chose to use React for a front-end and added minimal front-end code to get you going, but feel free to use any front-end stack you like.
+In this project we chose to use React for a front-end and added minimal front-end code to get you going, but feel free to use any front-end stack you like.

-The lessons this week covered the `ethers.js` library.
-In this project, the starter code here uses the [AlchemySDK](https://docs.alchemy.com/reference/alchemy-sdk-quickstart?a=eth-bootcamp) instead of `ethers.js`, but the AlchemySDK's core package wraps almost all of the `ethers.js` provider functionality that we learned about and should feel very familiar to you.
+Unlike the lessons this week that used the Ethereum JSON-RPC API and the `ethers.js` library to communicate with the Ethereum network, the starter code in this project uses the [AlchemySDK](https://docs.alchemy.com/reference/alchemy-sdk-quickstart?a=eth-bootcamp).
+The AlchemySDK's core package wraps almost all of the `ethers.js` provider functionality that we learned about and should feel very familiar to you.

 For example, the following `ethers.js` code
 ```js